Producing the best resistance bands since 1998

 Seek Full Range Of Motion

 Make sure when you are using them, that the elastic bands are being stretched some at the beginning of the exercise.
 The exercise becomes less effective when there isn't tension throughout the full range of motion.
 You may need to position yourself further away from the door anchor or anywhere anchor, or loop the exercise band around your shoe if there is too much slack.
+You'll get much better results getting full range of motion.

 I've made a major mistake while using these, and I suffered the consequences with a nice smack.
 When I had my first Bodylastics set several years ago, I didn't have an anywhere anchor, so I used an ankle strap (the ankle straps back then were not as well designed as they are today) to attach the bands to a railing in my house.
 I then used the ankle strap like I would a door anchor and looped the bands through the inside of the ankle strap.
 I positioned myself to do chest presses and when I began doing the exercise I heard the velcro become undone and then I felt a huge smack on the back of my neck that hit me so hard I saw black.
 I was left with a huge red mark across my neck.